ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 networks.

-Most Selection Properties are represented as Preferences, which can take one of six values:
+Most Selection Properties are represented as Preferences, which can take one of five values:

    | Preference | Effect                                                                 |
    |------------|------------------------------------------------------------------------|